Raw Food Diets: Healthy Pet/Happy Pet Jan2020

-These animals that live in our homes, sleep in our beds and often times eat at our same dinner table are so much a part of our lives that we treat them like small humans, but they are not.
-Each is a unique species with their own set of needs; nutritional, environmental, and social.
+These animals that live in our homes, sleep in our beds and oftentimes eat at our same dinner table are so much a part of our lives that we treat them like small humans, but they are not.
+Each is a unique species with its own set of needs; nutritional, environmental, and social.
 Each can carry diseases and infections, some transmissible to humans, and to our children.

 The pet food industry has become a $60 billion-dollar business over the past 10 years.

 Thankfully, we have regulatory agencies that oversee our food safety, provide basic product standards and enforce those standards.
 This includes the U.S. Food and Drug Administration (FDA) and the Association of American Feed Control Officials (AAFCO) which consists of local, state, and federal agencies that establish manufacturing standards with regard to the ingredients and nutritional formulas acceptable in food production.

 These agencies recommend laws and regulations related to the development of foods.
 Veterinarians work as food safety inspectors for the Animal and Plant Health Inspection Service (APHIS).

 These government agencies ensure consumer protection for both human and animal health.

 Scientific studies about food safety are published by the American Veterinary Medical Association, the United States Department of Agriculture (USDA), and the Center for Disease Control and Prevention (CDC).
 Clinical researchers and infectious disease specialists have published articles, and provided data in journals such as the Journal of the American Veterinary Medical Association, the Journal of Food Safety, Veterinary Parasitology and the Journal of Clinical Microbiology, as well.